beboper0/cafe-jindo/wp-content/plugins/optinmonster/readme.txt

 * Fix display of the Quick Links widget for RTL viewers.
 * Added filter for defining the post types that will work with the auto-insertion feature.
 * Introduced some tools to improve compatibility with WordFence.

-= Popup Builder 2.9.0 =
-* Introduce integration support with WPForms!
-Now WPForms forms will be able to be embedded within campaigns, and conversions/success tracked.
-* Minification to our frontend JS helper file.

 **[View entire popup builder changelog](https://plugins.svn.wordpress.org/optinmonster/trunk/CHANGELOG.md)**